 II.
-Reporting to DaytonaCollege
+Reporting to Daytona College

 A member of the Daytona College community who wishes to report Prohibited Conduct should file a complaint as soon as possible after the incident, although complaints may be made at any time.
-Complaints can be made in writing and should be brought to the attention of the Title IX Coordinator or a Responsible Employee listed in Sexual Harassment and Sexual Assault Prevention Policy (the "Policy").
+Complaints can be made in 33 | P a g e writing and should be brought to the attention of the Title IX Coordinator or a Responsible Employee listed in Sexual Harassment and Sexual Assault Prevention Policy (the "Policy").
 Please see the Policy for instructions how to make a complaint of Prohibited Conduct.